What Is a Service-Level Agreement (SLA)? And How to Write One

 3. Determine performance metrics.

 Clear performance metrics mean stakeholders can determine whether a service has been rendered successfully.
-Here are some examples of potential SLA metrics:
+Some examples of potential SLA metrics include:

-• Quality of the output: Technical quality for application development can be measured by assessing factors such as program size, coding defects, and platform alignment.
+• Quality of the output: You can measure technical quality for application development by assessing factors such as program size, coding defects, and platform alignment.

 • Defect rates: The number of errors in outputs, which can include coding errors, missed deadlines, and incomplete backups.